Greg Stewart (footballer)

-Greg Alexander James Stewart (born 17 March 1990) is a Scottish professional footballer who plays as a forward.
+Greg Alexander James Stewart (born 17 March 1990) is a Scottish former professional footballer, who played as a forward, and a coach.
+He is currently the assistant manager of club Cove Rangers.

-He has previously played for Scottish clubs Cowdenbeath, Dundee, Aberdeen, Kilmarnock and Rangers, as well as for Birmingham City of the EFL Championship and Jamshedpur, Mumbai City and Mohun Bagan of the Indian Super League.
+He has previously played for Scottish clubs Cowdenbeath, Dundee, Aberdeen, Kilmarnock, Rangers and Cove Rangers, as well as for Birmingham City of the EFL Championship and Jamshedpur, Mumbai City and Mohun Bagan of the Indian Super League.

-Club career
+Playing career

 Early career

 Stewart started his footballing career at Rangers' Academy and played there until he was 13.
 He then played in the Hearts youth system, but was released due to his height.
 He then trained with Falkirk and Stirling Albion for almost a year, before joining Syngenta Amateurs in 2007.

 Cowdenbeath

 In July 2010, Stewart signed with Cowdenbeath of the Scottish First Division.
 He made his league debut on 7 August, in a 2–0 home loss against Ross County.
 On 6 November, he scored his first professional goal.
 He finished the season as the club's top scorer with nine goals.